Revisit our evening of Healing, Humor and HopeLearn More

 Grief Explorations and Innovations by a New Generation

 Co-sponsored by the Bay Area Jewish Healing Center and Sinai Memorial Chapel

-The Mo(u)rning Conference Panelists are:
+The Mo(u)rning Conference Panelists were:

 Rabindra Hayashi is an anthropologist who researches both digital life and death.
 His research topics include digital thanatology, ludology, and human-computer interaction.
 Rabindra received his Master of Social Science at the University of Chicago and has presented his research at various conferences run by the University of Chicago, Oxford University, and the London School of Economics.
 He currently lives in the Bay Area, where he is pursuing his doctorate in anthropology at the University of California, Berkeley.

 After losing both of her parents to brain cancer in the last few years when she was in her 20s, Rachel Reichblum started her Instagram account @ThatGoodGrief chronicling quotes that have resonated with her, reflections on her day-to-day with grief, and the professional resources she’s found.
 She’s providing content for others in this terrible club so they feel less alone, and sharing resources to the friends and extended family who want to help, but really just don’t know where to start.
 She is currently sheltering-in-place on the East Coast and works in tech for her day job.